mohamed-i-mousa/my-fv-solver/docs/DEVELOPER_GUIDE.md

   faces.

-## Post-processing and VTK export
+## Post-processing and VTKHDF export

-`writeVtkUnstructuredGrid(filename, mesh, scalarCellFields, vectorCellFields)`:
-- Writes VTK UnstructuredGrid (`.vtu`) with every volume cell encoded as `VTK_POLYHEDRON`.
-- Uses the full mesh node table directly; volume cell face streams reference global node indices and do not build a local point remap.
+Output is written in the VTKHDF format (format version 2.4) directly through the HDF5 C library.
+The solver has no dependency on the VTK library itself.
+Read the files with ParaView 6.1+ (VTK 9.6): VTK 9.5-based readers (ParaView 5.13–6.0) load VTK_POLYHEDRON VTKHDF grids through a per-cell decomposition path that is pathologically slow at production mesh sizes;
+VTK 9.6 replaced it with a bulk array attach (verified: 281k cells load in under a second on 6.1 vs 10+ minutes on 9.5.2).
+Three pairs under `src/PostProcessing/VTK/` implement the export:

+`HDF5Wrapper.h/.cpp` (namespace `VTK::HDF5`):
+- Thin helpers over the HDF5 C API shared by both writers: file/group creation, attribute writing (`Version`, `Type`, `NSteps`), fixed write-once datasets, and extensible append-per-step datasets grown in place via `H5Dset_extent` + hyperslab writes.
+- Every failing HDF5 status funnels into `FatalError`; datasets use explicit little-endian file types; large arrays are chunked with shuffle + gzip.
+- Dataset rank is encoded by the `columns` parameter (`0` = one-dimensional) because VTKHDF distinguishes `[NSteps]` arrays from `[NSteps, NTopologies]` even when `NTopologies` is 1.

+`HDF5CellData` (volume):
+- A stateful writer holding the open HDF5 file across a run: construct -> `writeGeometry()` (once) -> `appendTimeStep()` per written step -> `finalize()`.
+Owned as a local in `runTransient()`; the steady path constructs and finalizes it inside `PostProcess::exportResults()`.
+- `writeGeometry()` writes every volume cell as `VTK_POLYHEDRON` (type 42): per-cell unique point lists in `Connectivity`/`Offsets`/`Types` plus the polyhedron face datasets `FaceConnectivity`/`FaceOffsets`/ `PolyhedronToFaces`/`PolyhedronOffsets`.
+Faces are emitted once per owning cell (no global dedup), so `PolyhedronToFaces` is the identity and `PolyhedronOffsets` a running face count.
 - Orients each exported polyhedron face with a Newell normal compared against `face.centroid() - cell.centroid()`.
 It does not use `Cell::faceSigns()`, because mesh normal correction can flip stored normals without reordering face nodes.
-- Exports cell-centered scalar fields (pressure, turbulence quantities) and vector fields (velocity).
-- Used by `PostProcess::exportResults()` to export pressure, `velocityMagnitude`, vector field `velocity`, and, when turbulence is enabled:
-  `k`, `omega`, `nut`, and `wallDistance`.
-- In debug output mode, runs `vtkCellValidator` with VTK's default tolerance.
-  Structural invalid states are reported as warnings with sample IDs/states;
-  cells flagged only as `Nonconvex` are reported separately as mesh-quality information.
-Validation does not block file writing.
-- Polyhedron output preserves Turblyze's face topology for mixed and polyhedral meshes, but it can produce larger files and may make some downstream VTK/ParaView filters slower.

-`writeBoundaryData(filename, mesh, scalarFaceFields)`:
+- `appendTimeStep()` packs cell fields to 32-bit float, appends them to `CellData/<name>`, records the per-array offset under `Steps/CellDataOffsets/<name>`, and appends the all-zero geometry offset rows (static mesh). `NSteps` is refreshed and the file fully closed after every write (reopened on the next), so the series can be read mid-run and an interrupted run still leaves a valid file.
+The field-name set must be identical on every step (checked, fatal on mismatch).

+`HDF5BoundaryData` (boundary):
-- Writes all boundary patches to `_boundary.vtp` by iterating `mesh.patches()` in order and then each patch's face-index range.
-- Builds a deterministic boundary-only global-to-local point remap for the `.vtp` file.
+- Same lifecycle, `Type = "PolyData"`.
+Writes all boundary patches by iterating `mesh.patches()` in order and each patch's face-index range, over a deterministic boundary-only global-to-local point remap.
+Boundary faces fill the `Polygons` topology; `Vertices`/`Lines`/`Strips` exist but stay empty.
-- Adds integer cell arrays `patchIdx`, `patchZoneIdx`, `patchTypeIdx`, and `isWall`. `patchIdx` is the zero-based ordinal in `mesh.patches()` order;
-  `patchZoneIdx` is the Fluent zone ID.
+- Re-appends the static integer metadata arrays `patchIdx`, `patchZoneIdx`, `patchTypeIdx`, and `isWall` every step (a temporal reader expects a `CellDataOffsets` entry for every cell-data array at every step; the small arrays are cheap to repeat). `patchIdx` is the zero-based ordinal in `mesh.patches()` order; `patchZoneIdx` is the Fluent zone ID.
-- Adds `wallShearStress` for all runs, indexed by global `face.idx()`.
+- Adds `wallShearStress` for all runs, reduced from global face indexing to boundary-face order.
 Adds `yPlus` only when turbulence is enabled.

+`PostProcess::appendTimeStep(volumeWriter, boundaryWriter, time, solver, turbulence)` gathers the field maps (pressure, `velocityMagnitude`, vector `velocity`, turbulence cell outputs, boundary outputs + `wallShearStress`) and feeds both writers; `exportResults()` reuses it for the steady single-step file.

 `Forces::reportForces()`:
-- Runs after the SIMPLE solve and VTK export when the optional `forces` case section is enabled.
+- Runs after the SIMPLE solve and result export when the optional `forces` case section is enabled.
 - Integrates one configured wall patch by reading converged `SIMPLE` velocity and pressure fields, mesh face geometry, boundary pressure values, and `TurbulenceModel::wallShearStress(Ux, Uy, Uz)`.